Shen-Language/shen-sources/doc/port-performance.md

 work is isolated in a small initialisation function.
 That enables direct calls, normal host optimisation, and faster startup.

 The distributed KLambda is generated with `expand-dynamic` enabled.
-A port that generates KLambda for additional Shen sources should apply the same expansion when those sources contain declarations or other supported dynamic forms.
-This is a staging optimisation, not a semantic change: forms whose effects are genuinely required at runtime must remain in initialisation order.
+Applying the same expansion to additional Shen sources exposes their declarations and other supported dynamic forms to equivalent static optimisation.
+This is a staging optimisation rather than a semantic change; genuinely dynamic effects remain in runtime initialisation order.

 ## Equality